 The beauty of cooking en papillote is that the food is essentially steamed, so there is no need for the addition of fats to help keep the ingredients moist.
-Cooking en papillote can rejuvenate a fish dinner, for example.
+Cooking en papillote can be used for baking chicken breast or rejuvenating a fish dinner, for example.
 The last benefit of cooking in parchment is that there are no dishes to clean—serve each guest their own packet atop a plate and simply toss the paper when finished!Continue to 2 of 11 below.

 02 of 11

 It is easier to fold the envelope properly if you start with a square of parchment paper.
 Begin by cutting off a 16-inch square of parchment paper and folding it in half.Continue to 3 of 11 below.

 03 of 11